 Mix in the cow dung and urine.
 Use a wooden stick to do the mixing.
-Alternatively plastic can be used.
+Alternatively, plastic can be used.
 But do not use any metal to do the mixing.
-Cow dung contains different type of beneficial microbes.
+Cow dung contains a different type of beneficial microbes.
 Cow urine contains microbes which help in photosynthesis.
 It also makes the food more palatable for the microbes.

 While doing the mixing stir slowly in one direction.
 If you stir too violently then you’ll be killing the microbes.

 Add in the water, cover the container with a piece of cloth or any other loose cover and leave it to ferment.
-Make sure that the cover is not air tight
+Make sure that the cover is not airtight.

 Avoid exposure to direct sunlight and rain.
 Stir the solution 12 times in both clockwise and anticlockwise direction using wooden stick three times a day.
 This helps in distributing the microbes uniformly in the solution.
 Why 12 times?
 Well answer to that I really don’t know.
 But since the recipe calls for it lets stick to it.
 From the second day onward you’ll see that the fermentation process has started.
-On the fourth day the microbial activity reaches its peak.
+On the fourth day, the microbial activity reaches its peak.
 And that is when Amrut Jal is used.
-On the forth day for every liter of the fermented solution add ten liters of water and Amrut Jal is ready to be used.
+On the fourth day for every liter of the fermented solution add ten liters of water and Amrut Jal is ready to be used.